 According to the 2020 Ease of Doing Business Rankings from The World Bank, Singapore stands at number 2, leaving first place to New Zealand, and Hong Kong follows at number 3 in the list.

 The high ranks are supported by the fact that the company formation process in both these destinations is simple and time-saving.
 Indeed, you can launch a company within just 3 working days.

 Infrastructure facilities like business premises and services are also available nearly all the time, making it much easier for people to run their businesses.
 One impressive example is that Hong Kong is ranked number 3 in the ranking list from The World Bank regarding “Getting Electricity”, while Singapore is at number 19.

-Furthermore, both destinations have strong legal systems with strict regulatory frameworks in order to protect intellectual property rights and dispute resolutions.
+Furthermore, both destinations have strong legal systems with strict regulatory frameworks to protect intellectual property rights and dispute resolutions.
 All of the above have proven that Hong Kong and Singapore are two of the most ideal environments with plenty of advantages to do business.

 On a side note, given the rising tension of Hong Kong protests, the “one country, two systems” may raise a challenge for Hong Kong’s dependency and political stability in the future.

 When it comes to setting up a company, a favorable taxation regime is a key factor that many businesses decide to incorporate in either Singapore or Hong Kong.

 - Basic taxation

 As mentioned above, tax plays an important role in building a business and they are always at the top of priorities the agenda.
 Hong Kong and Singapore are globally well-known for their competitive, efficient, and outstanding tax systems which offer companies and entrepreneurs low tax rates, as well as advantages with different tax reliefs.